 Changes in legislation:

 If the UK was to leave the EU without a deal, HMRC have advised that a number of statutory instruments (SI) will become effective:

-- VAT fund management exemption - In addition, SI 2019/43 will ensure that the VAT exemption for managing defined contribution pension schemes continues even if, following Brexit, managers are no longer able to rely on the direct effect of EU law.
-This order provides for the VAT fund management exemption to apply to pension funds that meet certain criteria from the date of the UK’s exit from the EU, and removes the requirement for certain funds to invest wholly or mainly in securities for the exemption to apply.
+From 1 April 2020, UK law will provide for the VAT fund management exemption to apply to pension funds that meet certain criteria and will remove the requirement for certain funds to invest wholly or mainly in securities for the exemption to apply.